 Take a stroll through a South Roanoke neighborhood – Crystal Spring – and make a few “local” stops for coffee and lunch.
 Pick up your bike at the Crystal Spring Station on the corner of Crystal Spring Avenue and 22nd Street.
 Pedal up Crystal Spring Avenue for six blocks to hang a right onto 28th Street, then a right on Avenham Avenue for a downhill coast among homes of various sizes and architecture, and mature trees.
 At the end of Avenham, follow Broadway to Sweet Donkey Coffee for a cold beverage of your choice.
 When you feel refreshed, hop back on to complete your loop, following McClanahan back to Crystal Spring Avenue to check in your bike and get a meal at Fork in the Alley.

 Old Southwest Loop

 Beautiful, grand homes are the eye candy on the Old Southwest Loop.
 Check out a bike at Heritage Hall on the corner of Highland Avenue and 4th Street.
 Travel west to a left onto 5th Street and enter Highland Park on your right.
 Stop to see the Highland Park Fountain and then head up the hill to play a round of disc golf.
 When you’re ready to roll again, loop around the back side of the park to Walnut Avenue.
-It’s a peaceful shaded lane, and following Walnut around the park to a left onto 4th Street will deliver you to Wildflour Market & Bakery.
+It’s a peaceful shaded lane, and following Walnut around the park to a left onto 4th Street will deliver you to Evie's Bistro and Bakery.
 Sandwiches, salads, and refreshing drinks are available to wind down your experience before traveling just two and one-half more blocks on 4th Street to the bike share kiosk.